felipe-duarte/advanced-integration-labs/readme.md

 --
 Project to accomplish tasks defined for the lab homework assignment of Advanced Agile Integration course.

-Improvements can be done using assync calls from REST service, given results to client before execution of entire routes chain deinition.
-Also, we need unit tests to be written, in order to achieve better confidence with defined rules under our routes.
+Improvements can be done, as referred in lab description, using assync calls from REST service, given results to client before execution of entire routes chain definition.
+Also, we should have unit tests for every single route definition, in order to achieve better confidence with defined rules under camelContext.xml files.

 Requirements
 --